 In this section of the website we’ll upload relevant documents and keep you up to date on news, developments, key dates and points of interest.

 If you are a parent or carer of a pupil at Fisher More and have any questions regarding information in this section or any other matters to do with a pupil's future career and post-16 opportunities, please don’t hesitate to contact Mr Flynn direct at school: email@example.com

 During Years 7 and 8 pupils will have the chance to speak with local companies and employers when they take part in a careers day.
 Each pupil will speak with employers from a variety of industries in the local area.
 Pupils will learn about qualifications needed, salaries, hours of employment and will also get the chance to ask any questions they may have.
 This gives our pupils an insight into the different career paths from an early age and demonstrates where different routes can take them.

-Year 9 students embark on GCSE options choices (known as Pathways) and have a wide range of support in making these important decisions.
-Students decide on their options by March of Year 9.
-Form tutors and subject staff help to guide the students into making the right choice for them.
+Year 9 pupils embark on GCSE options choices (known as Pathways) and have a wide range of support in making these important decisions.
+Pupils decide on their options by March of Year 9.
+Form tutors and subject staff help to guide the pupils into making the right choice for them.
 Each pupil will have the chance discuss options choices with a senior member of staff to ensure that the choices made are correct for the individual and allow them to get on the correct career path.

 All pupils in Year 9 also get the opportunity to visit a local post-16 provider to further aid them with the options process.
 During this visit pupils get the opportunity to speak with the provider, as well as representatives from various industries, who will assist them in making the correct choices to get on the career pathway that is right for them.